Italy: Matera, Otranto & the Puglia Coast

 • Unwind poolside, a glass of primitivo in hand, at an authentic Apulian masseria, or farmhouse, near the enchanting coastal town of Otranto.

-• Walk the final stretch of the via Francigena—the “road from France”—to the southernmost point of Puglia at Santa Maria di Leuca.
+• Follow a stretch of the historic Via del Sale (Salt Route) and explore Puglia’s southernmost point at Santa Maria di Leuca.

 Positive Impact